Antiquization: Reasons and motivation for 'antiquization'

 Several scholars see VMRO-DPMNE's promotion of so-called antiquization as a reaction to the stagnation of Macedonia's foreign affairs due to Greek opposition to Macedonia's efforts for EU and NATO-membership.
 According to this view, Gruevski's government thus prioritized its consolidation of power on the national level as well as it aims at fostering Macedonia's nation building process.
 Christopher Flood describes these kinds of processes in a more general manner.
 Therefore, political myths and grand narratives, as for example ancient Macedonian nationhood, come up as a consequence of a situation in which a society experienced some kind of trauma.
-Others point out that the glory of a national hero like Alexander the Great helps to overcome what has been called the ‘moral crisis of post-communism’: the situation of a country that still has to handle the burden of a complex and tiresome post-communist transition, smoldering ethnicized tensions, a weak economy and low living standards.
-Vangeli, therefore, summarizes that “antiquity-inspired Macedonian nationalist rhetoric has emerged as a ‘compensation for backwardness’ (Hanák) brought by the unsuccessful regime change and the incomplete consolidation of the new regime".
+Others point out that the glory of a national hero like Alexander the Great helps to overcome what has been called the 'moral crisis of post-communism': the situation of a country that still has to handle the burden of a complex and tiresome post-communist transition, smoldering ethnicized tensions, a weak economy and low living standards.
+Vangeli, therefore, summarizes that "antiquity-inspired Macedonian nationalist rhetoric has emerged as a 'compensation for backwardness' (Hanák) brought by the unsuccessful regime change and the incomplete consolidation of the new regime."
 However, as outlined above, Greece's opposition is also motivated by Macedonia's recollection of its alleged ancient history and descent.
-Both countries thus enter a vicious circle if one follows the argumentation that Greece's opposition was due to Macedonia's antiquization and Macedonia's antiquization was due to Greece's opposition.